I’m a firm believer that every business needs a website.

 That also means getting a professional email, too…so, please…I implore you…no more email@example.com, okay?

-If you decide to start with WordPress, I recommend Siteground for your web hosting provider because they’re cheap with great service.
+If you decide to start with WordPress, I recommend Siteground for your web hosting provider which also includes 1 free domain with their plans.

 Okay, this isn’t a rule per se but it’s an important point to make.